muhannadpv786/aws-terraform-eks-setup-without-modules/README.md

 ```
 Amazon EKS supports using OpenID Connect (OIDC) identity providers as a method to authenticate users to your cluster.
 OIDC identity providers can be used with, or as an alternative to AWS Identity and Access Management (IAM).

-With the help of oidc.tf, i am adding OIDC as a provider to AWS IAM.
+With the help of oidc.tf, i am adding OIDC as an identity provider to AWS IAM.

 ```